-This Kerala Style Red Coconut Chutney relies only on the coconut for its creaminess.
+Like many authentic Kerala dishes this is vegan and nut free.
+The chutney gets all its creaminess from the coconut.
 The red chilies add color and heat to this chutney.
 Adjust the amount of chili powder as per your spice level or if you are using whole red chilies remove the ribs and seeds from the chilies before grinding.
 To get an the added smokey flavor, add red chilies to the seasoning oil and let it blacken and infuse the oil.

 Heat 1 tablespoon of coconut oil in a pan.
 Coconut oil is the preferred oil in this recipe , but if not available use any flavorless oil.
 To the hot oil add the seasoning spices – curry leaves , mustard, urad dal, red chilies, and sliced pearl onions.
 Mustard and urad dal are added first.
 Once the seeds crackle add the remaining ingredients.
 Fry them till the onions turn brown.
 At any point if any of the spices begin to burn , turn off the heat an add few drops of oil.
-Return to low to medium heat once the ingredients cool a little.
+Turn the heat on once the ingredients cool a little.

 Once the seasoning is ready add the ground paste to the pan.
 You can reserve a little of the seasoning for garnishing later.
 Stir and cook the paste for 30 seconds.
 Add salt and a little water.
 Mix and adjust salt.
 Add more water , if needed, to obtain desired consistency.
 Cook over medium heat, stirring occasionally.
 Turn the heat off when the chutney is heated through and bubbles begin to appear on the sides.
 Transfer to a serving bowl and garnish with the reserved seasoning.